 In most survival situations, your sources of food, water, clothing, and shelter would be compromised.
 An evacuation scenario is also very likely, so you would do well to prepare a bug out bag beforehand.

 As mentioned above, your bug out bag should have the essentials needed to get through the first 72 hours after a crisis.
 That being said, you don’t have to stuff everything in your bag.
-You have to keep in mind that you will be carrying your bug out bag around.
-Stuffing it with unnecessary items would only end up making it bulky and disorganized.
-Here’s what should be in your bug out bag:
+Keep in mind that you will be carrying your bug out bag around.
+Stuffing it with unnecessary items will only make it bulky and disorganized.

-Important documents, Money and A Written Plan For Emergencies
+Important Documents and a Written Plan for Emergencies